dhanya-boby/opennms-tutorials-1/session4/README.md

 # Session 4 - Database Event and Alarm Enrichment

-[Session 4 Video](https://youtu.be/DzmvuQRQfXQ)  (first part reviews answer to session 3, at 50 min we look at Event Translator)
-(DEPRICATED - to be updated to match new material)

 ## Introduction

 We have looked at various techniques for creating event and alarm configurations using SNMP Mibs.